airs-singing/islandora/README3.txt

-this is the readme file in islandora7 repo
+edit this file November 5, 2014